tzhsu211/CVS/README.md

 ## Data Collection and Cleaning

 ### Data Collection (Web Scraping)
 The dataset is collected through web scraping from the PTT CVS board, a popular online forum in Taiwan.
-We use Python's requests library to fetch the pages, and BeautifulSoup to parse the HTML content.
+I use Python's requests library to fetch the pages, and BeautifulSoup to parse the HTML content.
 The scraper specifically targets posts that start with "[商品]", indicating that they are product-related discussions.

 The following information is extracted from each post:
 * Product name and price